 You probably haven’t heard of Gary Fong.

-This book will be appealing to anybody who has found the typical goal chasing to be unproductive.
-It also serves nicely as an oblique introduction to the practical concepts of Zen.
+This book will be appealing to anybody who has found typical goal-chasing to be unproductive or maybe even a little boring.
+It also serves nicely as an oblique introduction to some practical Zen concepts.

 Surrender attachments to plans, goals, and expectations

 The bumper sticker said: SINCE I GAVE UP HOPE, I FEEL MUCH BETTER.
 I read it, laughed myself sick, and immediately felt the proverbial weight of the world lift from my shoulders.

 In that one instant, I gave up all my focus on things going the way I wanted them to.
 Ever.
 I surrendered all my goals, my visions, my fantasies, my expectations.
 My Plans.
 I was suddenly knocked from my inner railroad tracks and felt my perspective opening up like a morning glory in the sun.

 I had tried setting goals, and I’d realized that all it had done was make me miserable.
 Heading straight for a destination with blinders on prevented me from looking at the scenery along the way.
 And it was within the scenery that I usually spotted the detours that led to the next glorious destination.
 These new opportunities were then affirmed by mysterious “clues” that told me I was on the right track.

 I thought, I want to feel better, so I’m going to give up hope.
 It may seem strange, but it felt like nothing less than a spiritual awakening.

 Right there in that moment, I decided I was not going to worry about anything anymore.
 I had worked my ass off in business and had absolutely nothing to show for it.
 In fact, I had more debt than case and a future that appeared bleak.
 But I just said, “You know what?
 I don’t care.
 I completely and utterly don’t care.”